apache/nuttx/Documentation/guides/tasktraceuser.rst

 - ``-a`` : Disable recording the system call arguments.

 - ``+i`` : Enable interrupt trace.
-  It records the event of enter/leave interrupt handler which is occured while the tracing.
+  It records the event of enter/leave interrupt handler which occurred while tracing.
   All IRQs are recorded by default. ``trace irq`` command can filter the IRQs to be recorded.

 - ``-i`` : Disable interrupt trace.